An Ancient Tale (novel)

+From May 2024, an autograph copy of the novel is presented at a permanent exhibition in the Palace of the Commonwealth in Warsaw.

+Contents

 The content of the novel refers to old Polish stories and legends, including one about a cruel ruler prince, Popiel.
 He is one of the novel's main characters, though the author calls him "Chwostek".
 The story takes place during the dimly known times of pre-Christian Poland, in the lands of the pagan Polans tribe.